ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/projects/001-roman-numerals-converter/README.md

 - use AWS Cloudformation Service to launch stacks.

+- use AWS CLI to launch same stacks.

+- use  `IAM role` rather than `CLI credential` `if you are using EC2 for CLI terminal`.

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github
+- Step 1: Download or clone project definition from `student-cohort-repo` from Github

 - Step 2: Create project folder for local public repo on your pc

-- Step 3: Write the Roman Numerals Converter Application in Python
+- Step 3: Copy the Roman Numerals Converter Application in Python

-- Step 4: Transform your application into web application using Python Flask framework

-- Step 5: Prepare a cloudformation template to deploy your app on EC2 Instance
+- Step 4: Prepare a cloudformation template to deploy your app on EC2 Instance

-- Step 6: Push your application into your own public repo on Github
+- Step 5: Push your application into your own public repo on Github

-- Step 7: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.
+- Step 6: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.

+- Step 7: Deploy your application on AWS Cloud using AWS CLI to showcase your app within your team.

 ## Notes

-- Use the template formatting library `jinja` within Flask framework to leverage from given templates.

-- Use given html templates to warn user with invalid inputs

 - Customize the application by hard-coding your name for the `developer_name` variable within html templates.